Advanced Care Planning

 - Many states honor out of state directives as long as they do not conflict with that state’s laws.
 You may want to contact a state if you plan to stay there a significant time.

 Who Can Help You Complete Your Advanced Care Directives Here at Shannon?

 Your physician is the first place to go in completing your Advanced Directives.

 The physician can discuss this during a regular medical visit allowing you to have a conversation BEFORE a medical crisis.
 This gives everyone time to process important information regarding end-of-life care while supporting your loved ones in making difficult decisions.

-For more information regarding Advanced Care Planning or to make an appointment today, please call 325.481.2198 to visit with the Advanced Care Planning Coordinator, Fred Hitchcock.
+For more information regarding Advanced Care Planning or to make an appointment today, please contact Shannon's Pastoral Care office at 325.657.5112.